Restoration Recovery outpatient addiction treatment logo

 Doctor evaluation.
 A medical provider reviews your intake, COWS score, and counselor notes, explains how Suboxone works, walks you through film-vs-tablet and daily-vs-injection options (Sublocade, Brixadi), and answers your questions.

 Prescription (and injection ordering, if chosen).
-If clinically appropriate, you leave the same day with a Suboxone prescription.
+You leave the same day with a Suboxone prescription.
 If you prefer the extended-release route, your provider will order Sublocade or Brixadi during this visit — we don’t stock injections on-site — and you’ll continue on Suboxone as a bridge.
 Your injection appointment is scheduled for a follow-up once the medication arrives, typically after a short stabilization period on Suboxone (Sublocade’s FDA label requires at least 7 days of transmucosal buprenorphine before the first injection).

 How Long Does Treatment Last?